thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 ### 1.1 Purpose

-The system must take a video input from any standard webcam, and from this input - detect when a bus is seen running a red light & report to the user in real-time.
+The system must take video input from any standard webcam, and from this input - detect when a bus is seen running a red light & report to the user in real-time.

 ### 1.2 Scope